hijam-git/Porda-AI/README.md

 If download link dose not work then please contact me, I will response immediately inshaAllah.

 ## How to Use
-- As I have no Code Cert, So windows may show worning.
+- As it does not have a code certificate yet, if Windows shows a warning, you can safely ignore it and install the app.
 - Download the app and click to open it.
 - The app icon will appear in the system tray when a single app is opened.
 Avoid opening multiple apps simultaneously.
 - Ok button disappare settings window and starts working as settings value, apply button applies setting while keeping the settings window appare.